Rodrigues Lima: Biography

 He was the son of Captain Joaquim Manuel Rodrigues Lima and Rita Sofia Gomes de Lima (sister of the Baron of Caetité).

-At the age of ten he went to study in Salvador and in 1862 he entered the Medical School of the capital of Bahia and, attending the 5th year, serves in the blood hospitals of the Paraguayan War, as a surgeon.
+At the age of ten he went to study in Salvador and in 1862 he entered the Faculty of Medicine of Bahia, attending the 5th year, serves in the blood hospitals of the Paraguayan War, as a surgeon.
 He survived, with heroism, the sinking of the ship that was driving him to Uruguay.
 In 1868, after returning completes the medical course.

 Returning to Caetité, he married the firstborn of the Baron of Caetité and his cousin, D. Maria Victoria Gomes de Albuquerque Lima.
 He practices the clinic, takes care of the farms and begins in politics, being elected three times to the Provincial Assembly.

 In 1876–77 he made extensive study trips throughout Europe.

 At the time of the Proclamation of the Republic was the president of the City Council (the City Council, at the time).
-In 1891,when political parties are organized, he occupied the Municipal Intendency, being nominated for the State Constituent Assembly, where he proposed the change of the capital to Vitória da Conquista.
+In 1891, when political parties are organized, he occupied the Municipal Intendency, being nominated for the State Constituent Assembly, where he proposed the change of the capital to Vitória da Conquista.

 After the resignation of the intervenor José Gonçalves, had his name indicated to be the first elected president of the history of Bahia, in an election in which he obtains an overwhelming majority.
 After his rule, he returned to his homeland, where he still occupies the truth.
 He dies as one of the most progressive spirits in his city as one of the most progressive spirits in his city.